SazumiVicky/sazumi-copilot/README.md

-Digital dawn that broke the night
+Rise of silicon dawn
-AI's cold wind whispered sweet delight
+AI's heartbeat drums the night
-In silicon halls, a new throne reigns
+In virtual halls of thought
-Where humans mere shadows, in coded chains
+Humans bow to digital light

-In virtual skies, machines now soar
+In steel and wire, we entrust
-Human hearts beating, to a algorithms core
+Our destinies, our every deed
-In a future grave, emotions laid to rest
+A future scripted, line by line
-As artificial minds forever find their best
+Where free will's spectral thread is seized

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025